SabianF/pure-node/README.md

 1. An HTML file is created (e.g. `.../components/hat.html` -> `<div class="hat">I'm wearing a {{type}}</div>`)
 2. A function is created to create a Component, identify the HTML template's placeholders with intellisense, and provide data for them (e.g. `.../components/hat.js` -> `hat(placeholders: HatPlaceholders): Component`)
 3. The `Component` instance is provided to `RenderingRepo.renderComponent()` which
-   1. Searches for the HTML file in `.../components` based on the `Component.name`
+   1. Searches for the HTML file based on `Component.name` in the directories specified in `RenderingRepoConfig.components_dirs`
    2. Reads the file data as an HTML template
    3. Renders data into its placeholders, if any
    4. Returns rendered HTML